 One of the main strands of the project is the collection of oral histories from Sephardim and other Jews who were scattered in other countries.
-These stories will then form the basis of our site-specific performance piece One Lost Stone and be available to listen to on our website.
+These stories will then form the basis of our site-responsive performance piece One Lost Stone and be available to listen to on our website.
 We are looking for:

 - Interviewees – we are hoping to interview between 10-15 Sephardim, or descendants of Sephardim, about their family histories, their memories and their stories.
 So, if your family fled the Inquisition, comes from Egypt, Turkey, the Balkans, Greece, Africa, India, Persia or any part of the former Ottoman Empire, we would like to hear from you.

 - Interviewers – we need volunteers to collect, edit and chronicle the interviews.
 We love memories and want to capture the childhoods of those who came before us.
 Training in oral history interview techniques will be given.

 One Lost Stone is a site-responsive performance taking place at Novo Cemetery, London on 22 September 2019.
 We are looking for participants to work with Thomas Kampe to create the production and to help us steward the performances on the day.
 Click here to read more about One Lost Stone.

 Learn how to research archival material in museums and libraries and turn that research into material for use in our site-responsive performance and on our website.
 Training and support will be given.

 Assist in drama workshops that investigate this particular diverse history of Jewish diaspora and return.
 Look at our Bevis Mark Workshops page to see what we’ve already done.